coolcarp/clonehero-score-exporter/README.md

 # clonehero-score-exporter
 Extracts scores and information from scoredata.bin and songcache.bin to JSON and CSV.
+Also sums up playtime.

 # Usage
 Copy your scoredata.bin and songcache.bin files from your Clone Hero AppData folder to the same directory as the python script, and then run the script.
 This will create scores.json and scores.csv.
 It will also print your playtime in the console when ran.